rkaunismaa/Deep-Learning---Foundations-and-Concepts/README.md

 Hah yeah ... the thought 'Ask ChatGPT to do this' just popped into my head, so let's do that!

     8) mamba install conda-forge::sympy

+Damn, Chat GPT is really nailing what I am asking it to do!
+I sent it an image and ask it to produce the code for it.